 - increased blood triglyceride (a type of lipid)

 - history of endometrial hyperplasia (excessive thickening of the womb)

 - otosclerosis (hearing disorder due to abnormal growth of bone in the ear)

-Tibolone may cause any of the following side effects: breast, vaginal or pelvic pain, unusual hair growth, and vaginal discharge, itching, irritation, bleeding or spotting.
+Tibolone may cause any of the following side effects: abdominal discomfort, weight gain, muscle pain, dizziness, breast tenderness or discomfort, unusual hair growth, rash and acne.

 Some side effects may need immediate medical help.
 Alert your doctor quickly if you experience any of the following: